Improve Your Creativity and Leadership Skills through Journaling

 Thursday - My people

 Who’s on my team?
 Who can I count on for guidance and support in my journey?
 Who needs help around me?
 How can I help them in return?
-Which baby steps can I start making to empower others and to create a more significant impact in the world?
+Which baby steps can I start making to empower others and significantly impact the world?

 Yes, write it down.